1. Home

 • greet passengers and check documents

-• demonstrate emergency equipment and procedures
+• demonstrate safety and emergency procedures

-During a flight, you might:
+During a flight, you would:

 • make sure passengers are comfortable and respond to any requests